 La Dame is one of the best fine-dining restaurants at sea and also one of two specialty Silver Muse restaurants.
 It is an intimate venue serving mouthwatering French cuisine, as well as exceptional wines.

-In fact the only problem is choosing what to order, but thankfully a welcome glass of Pommery Champagne makes the decision easier.
+In fact the only problem is choosing what to eat, but thankfully a welcome glass of Pommery Champagne makes the decision easier.

-Starters include delicacies like Foie Gras, Scallops or even Escargots.
+Starters include delicacies like Foie Gras and Scallops, as well as delicious Escargots.
 While for mains there are treats like Dover Sole, Glazed Perigord Duck Breast and Rack of Lamb.

-I enjoyed La Dame so much I dined there twice.
-The signature caviar was excellent and served in a quirky, glass hen egg!
+La Dame’s signature caviar is also excellent and served in a quirky, glass hen egg.
 The Mushroom Veloute soup was heavenly and the Lobster Tail with Leeks in Green Pea Jus was also great.
 In fact, it made a refreshing change from the ubiquitous Lobster Thermidor served on other cruise ships.
 Not surprisingly the dessert soufflé is the most popular dish.
-I enjoyed every mouthful on both occasions!

 Because La Dame is the smallest of the Silver Muse restaurants (only about 12 tables) there are two sittings each night – one at 6:00pm and another at 9:00pm.
 Of course, if you like to attend the nightly performances in the Venetian Lounge I recommend the early sitting.

 Also, there are a few other things worth mentioning about La Dame.
 You can purchase vintage wines from the Connoisseurs list, however the house wine selection in La Dame is excellent.
-Indeed it’s a cut above the wines served else ware onboard.
+Indeed it’s a cut above the rest of the wines served on board.
 Also, the staff are happy to match house wines to your meal choices, which is a real treat.

-La Dame is only open for dinner and because it is a small venue reservations are essential.
+La Dame is only open for dinner.
+Reservations are essential.

 Kaiseki is the other specialty Silver Muse restaurant.
-It is a Japanese teppanyaki-style venue with seating around a chefs hotplate as well as more intimate tables for couples too.
+It is a Japanese teppanyaki-style venue with seating around a chefs hotplate as well as more intimate tables for two.

 The restaurant is open for both lunch and dinner.
-At lunch time the menu has a delectable selection of perfectly prepared sashimi including tuna, salmon and sea urchin, as well as sushi and nigiri.
+At lunch time the menu has a delectable selection of perfectly prepared sashimi including tuna, salmon and sea urchin, as well as fresh sushi and nigiri.